 Yellow jackets from the genera Vespula and Dolichovespula are easily recognizable due to their distinct yellow and black striped patterns.
 These social wasps are notorious for their defensive behavior and can display aggression when they sense a threat near their nest.

 Hornets, in contrast, are giant wasps known for their powerful stingers.
-Notable examples include the European hornet and the Asian giant hornet, whose bodies measure approximately 4 cm (1.6 inches) long.
+Notable types of hornets include the European hornet and the Asian giant hornet, whose bodies measure approximately 4 cm (1.6 inches) long.
 They are formidable creatures that can cause painful stings if provoked.

 Chalcid wasps, belonging to the family Chalcidoidea, represent diverse tiny wasps.
 These remarkable wasps lay their eggs inside other insects, and their developing larvae consume the host from within, eventually emerging as fully formed adult wasps.
 This group also includes the enchanting fairy wasps, the smallest insects.
 These minuscule wonders are less than one millimeter long.